2 most common questions I get every now and then –

 Yes , its all about dreams .
 Just that very often I pen down my dreams in form of bucket list ( link to this year bucket list) .
 The fact is, this bucket –list keeps me honest and true to my dreams.
 It reminds me that if I work hard , do some extra hours at work , or even work over the weekends – my coveted prize is going to be an exclusive trip to one of these destinations with the love of my life.
 But funny thing about bucket list is that the moment I scratch one item off , it gets replaced with a new one.
 Does it happen to you too?
 Here are few dreams I am chasing these days ;

 - New Zealand – I actually want to roam around in this country in a camper van , not sure how feasible that will be considering the time and money aspect.
-Nonetheless this is one country that I really want to see.
+But I did find some good RV rental atlanta, so I do not think that aspect is going to be a problem.
+This is one country that I really want to see.

 - Antarctica – Ever since I have been to Chile , I have had one thought in my mind – “ If this is so pretty , how beautiful will be Antarctica”.
 Now considering this is not an easy travel destination and will require a lot of planning , I am pursuing this destination quite vigorously.